earth-system-radiation/pyRTE-RRTMGP/CONTRIBUTING.md

 ## Would you like to set up a local development environment?

-Please follow the instructions for installing pyRTE-RRTMTP with pip in the [README](README.md).
+Please follow the instructions for [installing pyRTE-RRTMTP with pip in the documentation](https://pyrte-rrtmgp.readthedocs.io/en/latest/user_guide/installation.html).

 ## Would you like to contribute to the documentation?